 Organizations seek successful, experienced leaders excited by the prospect of a repeat performance.
 But for a surprising number of such executives, the hunger that drove their success in the past has been sated, their financial and self-actualizing needs met, and they longer have the requisite energy, drive, determination and stamina to produce another success.

-While organizations probe to understand candidates’ successes and the needs they have met, they must also be alert to their unmet needs for it is those fires, or lack of, that may determine their success.
+While organizations probe to understand candidates’ successes and the needs they have met, they must also be alert to their motivation for it is those fires, or lack of, that may determine their success.
+And motivation cannot be determined based on its prior presence or by proxies such an individual’s age or their energy level in an interview.

 About the Author